revue-org/revue/docs/website/docs/report/deployment/docker-compose.md

 where `<SERVICES>` is a list of services separated by a space (e.g. `auth user monitoring`).

-NB: Every script has to be launched from the root of the project
+NB: Every script has to be launched from the root of the project.

 These scripts are useful for testing or debugging specific services.